Emergent charge-2$e$ carriers well hidden from electronic band structures

 \textit{Coexisting charge-2$e$ carriers with electronic carriers} --- To demonstrate the coexistence of single electrons and charge-$2e$ carriers, we analyze their respective local spectral functions, $A^{(1)}(\mathbf{x},\mathbf{x},\omega)$ and $A^{(2)}(\mathbf{x},\mathbf{x},\omega)$ in the normal state above the superfluid temperature.
 Figure~\ref{fig:dos}(a) shows that with a weak attraction ($U=t$), the resulting local spectral functions near the chemical potential, $\omega=0$, is dominated by the electrons, as expected.
-Particularly, unlike the conserved total probability, $\rho+(1-\rho)=1$, of adding and removing the particle of electronic carriers, the spectral weight for the charge-2$e$ carriers in (d) only integrates to $0.63 \sim\rho^2+(1-\rho)^2<1$, corresponding to the accidental occurrence of two nearly \textit{uncorrelated} electronic carriers occupying the same site.
-This smaller spectral weight directly indicates the absence of tightly bound charge-2$e$ carriers in the weak attractive Fermi liquid regime.
+Particularly, the probability of removing a charge-2$e$ carriers in (d) only integrates to $0.07 \sim\rho^2$, corresponding to the \textit{accidental} occurrence of two nearly \textit{uncorrelated} electronic carriers occupying the same site.
+This small spectral weight directly indicates the absence of tightly bound charge-2$e$ carriers in the weak attractive Fermi liquid regime.

-In contrast, under a strong attraction ($U=14t$), Fig.~\ref{fig:dos}(f) shows dominant charge-$2e$ carriers near the chemical potential, with spectral weight $0.96 \sim\rho+(1-\rho)=1$.
+In contrast, under a strong attraction ($U=14t$), Fig.~\ref{fig:dos}(f), the spectral function of $A^{(2)}_-(\omega)$ shows dominant charge-$2e$ carriers near the chemical potential, with spectral weight, $0.24 \sim\rho$.
 This indicates that, as expected, electrons are almost completely bound into charge-2$e$ carriers even above the transition temperature.
 Correspondingly, the electronic spectral functions in (c) acquire a large gap of the scale of the binding energy $U$ (minus the residual kinetic energy).
-Naturally, given its primarily bosonic statistics, such a `emergent Bose liquid'~\cite{Ku2011KineticsDrivenSG, Jiang2017NonFermiliquidSA} would display qualitatively distinct physical behavior~\cite{Jiang2017NonFermiliquidSA, Yue2021ProbingAB, Zeng2021TransportIT} from the Fermi liquid.
+Naturally, given its primarily bosonic statistics, such a `emergent Bose liquid'~\cite{Ku2011KineticsDrivenSG, Jiang2017NonFermiliquidSA} would display qualitatively distinct physical behavior~\cite{Jiang2017NonFermiliquidSA, Yue2023ProbingAB, zeng2021transport} from the Fermi liquid.

-Interestingly, with an intermediate attraction ($U=5t$), the charge-2$e$ spectral function in Fig.~\ref{fig:dos}(e) already gives a rather large weight, 0.82, significantly larger than $\rho^2+(1-\rho)^2$, indicating the emergence of tightly bound charge-2$e$ low-energy carriers.
-At the same time, the electronic spectral functions in (b) is not fully gapped near the chemical potential, reflecting the presence of electronic carriers.
-Together, these results unambiguously indicate the emergence of charge-2$e$ carriers coexisting with low-energy electronic carriers in such an intermediate regime.
-Such a mixture of fermionic and bosonic carriers should enable additional rich interplays that produce even more complex physical behavior than the Fermi liquid or the emergent Bose liquid alone.